kpunith8/Links-and-Tutorials/Cloud Services/amazon-webservices.md

 - Use API keys to identify API clients and meter access
 - Configure `throttling limits` and  `quota limits` that are enforced on individual clients

+### Correct order for API keys

+- Create one or more APIs, configure the methods to require API key, and deploy the APIs to stages
+- Generate or import keys to distribute to application devs who will be using the APIs
+- Create a usage plan with the desired quota limits and throttling limits.
+- Associate API stages and API keys with the usage plan

+> Callers of the API must supply an assigned API key in the `X-API-KEY` header in requests to the API

+#### Example

+- Create a resouce and a GET method, can be applied to any resource
+  - Click on `Method Request` -> Settings -> set `API key required` to `true`
+- Define a usage plan
+  - API Gateway -> Usage plans
+  - Create a usage plan with `Throttling limits` and `Quota limits`
+  - Add a usage plan to the API stage
+  - Create and add API key to the usage plan
+  - Once key created, can be seen under `Usage plans` -> `API keys`
+  - We can also configure the method throttling too
+- Deploy the API

+### API Gateway throttling

+- API gateway throttles requests at 10000 requests per second across all APIs
+- Soft limit can be increased upon the request
+- In case of throttling error, `429 error code` - too many requests is thrown
+- Set the stage limit and method limits to increase the performance

+### API Gateway CORS

+- The `OPTIONS` preflight request must contain the following headers,
+  - `Access-Control-Allow-Headers`
+  - `Access-Control-Allow-Methods`
+  - `Access-Control-Allow-Origin`

+- If the method we are accessing is a `Lambda Proxy` we need to send this header in the respose `Access-Control-Allow-Origin: '*'`

+- Enabling the CORS for any resouce that is not using the `Lamda Proxy` integration work without any issues

+### API Gateway Security

+- IAM Permissions
+  - Create an IAM policy authorization and attach it to User/Role
+  - `Authentication` - `IAM` and `Authorization` - `IAM policy`
+  - Leverages `signature v4`

+- Congnito User Pools
+  - Cognito fully manages user lifecycle, token expires automatically
+  - API gateway verifies idenitity automatically from Congnito
+  - `Authentication` - `Cognito User pools` and `Authorization` - `API Gateway methods`

+- Lambda Authorizer
+  - Token based authorizer (bearer token) - eg., JWT or OAuth
+  - A request can be parameter based
+  - Lamda will return an IAM policy for the user, result policy is cached
+  - `Authentication` - `External` and `Authorization` - `Lambda function`

+- Example
+  - Select the Request Method option on the method and select the Authorization type as `IAM policy` it can be used with `Resouce Policy` option on the API - select and update the examples provided
+  - API Gateway -> Authorizers -> Select Lambda or Cognito based on the authorization type

+- API Gateway can be used to create Websocket APIs

 ## Links, issues and fixes